habitat-sh/habitat/www/source/docs/Reference/habitat-cli.html.md

 ***

 ## hab-sup
-Supervisor that starts and manages the package payload of a Habitat service.
+Supervisor that starts and manages the software in a Habitat service.

 **USAGE**